 There are also convertible baby cribs that adapt to your child’s needs.
 You can convert them into toddler beds, day beds, or full beds, depending on the size you have.
 They are a long-term solution as you wouldn’t hunt for another crib for quite some time.
 However, they are sold at a higher price, and you’ll have to buy extra parts like conversion kits and toddler rail so that you can convert them.

 Additionally, one can consider a mini crib, which is a smaller version of a convertible baby crib, only that it occupies less space.
 In most cases, they feature several mattress height settings that allow you to adjust the height accordingly.
-You can convert them into a twin-size bed or a mini bed.
-If you want an inexpensive convertible crib that takes less space, consider a mini crib.
+You can convert them into a twin-size bed or a mini-bed.
+If you want an inexpensive convertible crib that takes less space, considers a mini crib.
 However, because they’re small, your baby might outgrow it fast.

 Other types you can consider include folding cribs, multi-functional cribs, and round cribs.